 - Harvest before plants go to flower for maximum flavor.

-- Ask a local nursery employee or research if you should be snipping, pinching, or breaking off your harvest for each plant.
+- Ask a local nursery employee or research if you should snip, pinch, or break off your harvest for each plant.

 FAQ about edible gardening

 Herbs are great to start with because they don’t require much space and their care is straightforward.
-Mint and basil are excellent to start with, and once you’ve mastered those, you can add to your garden.
+For vegetables, opt for tomatoes, lettuce, and radishes for beginners.

 Yes, but follow the directions closely and choose a weed killer that is less likely to move into the soil or air or be absorbed by plants.
 It’s best to choose an organic weed killer or hand-weed the area instead of applying chemicals.

-If you’re more interested in the edible end product than the gardening to get there, hire a professional landscaping team to help with installation and maintenance.
+If you’re more interested in the edible end product than the setup to get there, let Lawn Love connect you with a local landscape designer.
+They can help design and build the outdoor garden of your dreams whether you want to plant fruit trees, edible flowers, or build your own raised bed.
 A local pro can take care of the labor for you so you can enjoy the fruits (literally).

 Main Photo Credit: k-e-k-u-l-é | Pixabay